brian224code/sonar-web-resnet10/README.md

-# Sample ResNet-10 implementation in JS-PyTorch for SONAR Web
+# Sample ResNet-10 implementation in tensorflow.js for SONAR Web

 ### Setup: